Breastfeeding vs Formula Feeding: Key Factors to Consider

 Combining Breastfeeding and Formula Feeding

-It’s important to note that you don’t have to choose one method exclusively.
+You don't have to choose one method exclusively.
 Many parents opt for a combination of breastfeeding and formula feeding, which can offer the best of both worlds.
-This approach allows you to provide the benefits of breast milk while also enjoying the convenience of formula.

 Tips for Combination Feeding